mt-system/gnome-shell-dash-to-panel-menu/README.md

 ##
 ### Volunteers needed!

 This extension could be even better with your help!
 Any items in the issue tracker labelled `help wanted` or `good first issue` are up for grabs.
-For more info, see the [Contributing wiki page](https://github.com/jderose9/dash-to-panel/wiki/Contributing).
+For more info, see the [Contributing wiki page](https://github.com/milottit/dash-to-panel-menu-menu/wiki/Contributing).

 ##
 ### Credits

-This extension is developed and maintained by [@jderose9](https://github.com/jderose9) and [@charlesg99](https://github.com/charlesg99).
+This extension is developed and maintained by [@milottit](https://github.com/milottit).

-Significant portions of code in this extension were derived from [Dash-to-Dock](https://micheleg.github.io/dash-to-dock/index.html).
+Significant portions of code in this extension were derived from Dash-To-Panel from [@jderose9](https://github.com/jderose9) and [@charlesg99](https://github.com/charlesg99) and therefore also from [Dash-to-Dock](https://micheleg.github.io/dash-to-dock/index.html).

 Additional credits: This extension leverages the work for [ZorinOS Taskbar](https://github.com/ZorinOS/zorin-taskbar) (used in [ZorinOS](https://zorinos.com/)) to show window previews and allow the dash from [Dash-to-Dock](https://micheleg.github.io/dash-to-dock/index.html) to be embedded in the Gnome main panel.
 Code to set anchor position taken from [Thoma5/gnome-shell-extension-bottompanel](https://github.com/Thoma5/gnome-shell-extension-bottompanel).